-Turn the ATS Commander OFF (Button on left of display panel-no lights on).
+Turn the ATS Co-Pilot OFF (Button on left of display panel-no lights on).
 Turn the exhaust brake ON.
 The exhaust brake should sound.
-Turn the ATS Commander ON, the blue light on the display should illuminate and the exhaust brake should turn OFF.
+Turn the ATS Co-Pilot ON, the blue light on the display should illuminate and the exhaust brake should turn OFF.
 Take the vehicle for a drive.
 Set the lock-up speed to the minimum speed (18 mph mark) and first check that the green LED light comes on once the vehicle has surpassed the set speed of around 18 to 20 mph.
 If the LED fails to illuminate after the set speed, check the VSS wire color and the connection to that wire.

-With no traffic around, turn ON the exhaust brake and set the Commander module to engage at a speed of around 35mph, then cruise at a constant speed above the set speed on the module; then let off the throttle.
-The brake should have activated and you should feel the hold back.
-Turn the brake OFF to make sure the brake and lock-up clutch disengages.
-Turn the brake ON and cruise again at a constant speed, then let off the throttle and let the vehicle slow down below the set speed, making sure the lock-up releases below the set speed.
-If these situations fail to occur, then check the wiring to the brake and module.
-The exhaust brake should activate when the exhaust brake is ON, and the Commander OFF.
+Away from traffic, turn ON the exhaust brake and set the Co-Pilot module to engage at a speed of around 35mph.
+Drive at a constant speed above the set speed on the module and then let off the throttle.
+The brake should activate and you should feel the hold back.
+Turn OFF the brake and check for to make sure the brake and lock-up clutch disengage.
+Turn the brake ON and drive again at a constant speed above the set point.
+Let off the throttle and let the vehicle slow down below the set speed, making sure the lock-up releases below the set speed.
+If these situations fail to occur, then check the wiring to the brake and Co-Pilot module.

+The exhaust brake should activate when the exhaust brake is ON, and the Co-Pilot OFF.

-If any of the functions still fail to occur go through all of your connections thoroughly and verify you have good power and grounds along with a good vehicle speed connection.
-The VSS connection is the most common cause of a malfunctioning Commander module.
+If any of the functions fail to occur, check all connections thoroughly and verify good power, grounds and a good vehicle speed sensor connection.
+The VSS connection is the most common cause of a malfunctioning Co-Pilot module.
 If you cannot determine the cause of failure phone our technical service department for further assistance.
-If required to bypass the effects of the module, unplug the main connector on the back of the module and connect the Blue and Yellow wires together.
-After final wiring and testing has been done on the vehicle, secure any loose wires.
+If required, to bypass the effects of the module, unplug the main connector on the back of the module and connect the Blue and Yellow wires together.
+After testing, secure any loose wires.